-Shingles pain and other symptoms typically develop in stages over the course of several weeks.
-These stages tend to have a somewhat predictable pattern and typically resolves in a few weeks.
+Shingles pain and other symptoms typically develop in stages over several weeks.
+These stages tend to have a somewhat predictable pattern and typically resolve in a few weeks.

 Shingles is an infection that results from the varicella-zoster virus.
 This is the same virus that causes chickenpox.
 Shingles occurs when a person who has previously had chickenpox experiences a reactivation of the varicella-zoster virus.

 This article outlines the symptoms of shingles and provides a timeline of pain stages.
 It also provides information on treating and preventing shingles and discusses when to contact a doctor.

 The characteristic symptom of shingles is a painful rash.

 According to the

 Some common areas for these rashes to appear include:

 - the forehead and scalp

 People who have weakened immune systems may develop a widespread rash that resembles chickenpox.